 - Seaming involves the edges of two pieces of sheet metal joined together to form a joint.

-- Seaming can commonly be seen in the canning, while hemming is used throughout the automotive industry.
+- Seaming can commonly be seen in canning, while the automotive industry uses hemming.